 The goal of the search process is to find the Executive Director best suited for the specific position at your synagogue.
 There is no perfect position for all applicants, and there is no applicant that is perfect for each position.
-Through the search process, applicants and synagogues get to know one another to find a match that will be mutually fulfilling and rewarding.
+Through the search process, applicants and congregations get to know one another to find a match that will be mutually fulfilling and rewarding.

 The National Association for Temple Administration (NATA) can serve as a resource for congregations looking for Executive Directors and Administrators (collectively referred to as Executive Directors).
 This document will provide guidelines and direction for your search; we hope this information will make the process go more smoothly for your congregation, and that it will lead to successfully matching expectations and needs.